Russian Mennonites: Local government

 Mennonite colonies were self-governing with little intervention from the Russian authorities.
 The village, the basic unit of government, was headed by an elected magistrate who oversaw village affairs.
 Each village controlled its own school and roads, and cared for the poor.
 Male landowners decided local matters at village assemblies.

 Villages were grouped into districts.
 All of the Chortitza villages formed one district; Molotschna was divided into two districts: Halbstadt and Gnadenfeld.
 A district superintendent headed a regional bureau that could administer corporal punishment and handle other matters affecting the villages in common.
 Insurance and fire protection were handled at the regional level, as well as dealing with delinquents and other social problems.
 The Mennonite colonies functioned as a democratic state, enjoying freedoms beyond those of ordinary Russian peasants.

 In addition to village schools, the Mennonite colonies established their own hospitals, a mental hospital and a school for the deaf.
 They cared for orphans and elderly and provided an insurance program.
 By being largely self-sufficient in these local matters, they were able to minimize their burden on and contact with the Russian government.

 Mennonites stayed out of Russian politics and social movements that preceded the Russian revolution.
 After the Russian Revolution of 1905 they did exercise their right to vote.
 Most aligned themselves with the Octobrist Party because of its guarantee of religious freedoms and freedom of the press for minority groups.
 Hermann Bergmann was an Octobrist member of the Third and Fourth State Dumas; Peter Schröder, a Constitutional Democratic party member from Crimea, was a member of the fourth Duma.

 Education

 At a time when compulsory education was unknown in Europe, the Mennonite colonies formed an elementary school in each village.
 Students learned practical skills such as reading and writing German and arithmetic.
 Religion was included as was singing in many schools.
 The teacher was typically a craftsperson or herder, untrained in teaching, who fit class time around his occupation.

 In 1820 the Molotschna colony started a secondary school at Ohrloff, bringing a trained teacher from Prussia.
 The Central School was started in Chortitza in 1842.
 Over three thousand pupils attended the Central School with up to 8% of the colonists receiving a secondary education.
 A school of commerce was started in Halbstadt employing a faculty with full graduate education.
-Those who wanted to pursue post-secondary education attended universities in Switzerland, Germany as well as Russia.
+Those who wanted to pursue post-secondary education attended universities in Switzerland and Germany as well as Russia.